3 - EMERGENCY PREPAREDNESS AND RESPONSE

 - Storage inside stairwells is strictly prohibited inside CUA properties

-- Fuel operated vehicles are strictly prohibited inside CUA properties
+- Fuel and electric powered vehicles are strictly prohibited inside CUA properties.
+See the transportation and parking website for acceptable parking locations.

 - Do not use space heaters and halogen lamps